Louisa Frederica Adela Schafer

 Louisa Frederica Adela Schafer (born 11 February 1865) was an English Esperanto speaker, solo singer, translator and languages teacher.

 Biography

-Schafer was born in London in 1865.
+Schafer was born in London, England, in 1865.

-She spoke Esperanto, the world's most widely spoken constructed international auxiliary language.
+Schafer spoke Esperanto, the world's most widely spoken constructed international auxiliary language.
 She was elected to the London Esperanto Club, was secretary of the sub-committee of The British Esperantist journal from its inception in 1904, and was a member of the English Lingva Komitato (Linguistic Committee) from 1907.

 Schafer gave lectures and talks on Esperanto to organisations around London, such as to the Finsbury and City Teachers Association in 1905.
 She also attended many early World Esperanto Congresses, including the first in Boulogne-sur-Mer, France, in 1905.